Fiserv/exchange/docs/getting-started/account-operations.md

 #  Account Operations and Settlement Info
 ## Virtual Accounts

-Exchange uses 'virtual accounts' in order to segregate funding for sub-merchants on the system.
-These virtual accounts are present for each level of the sub-merchant hierarchy, and the PayFac hierarchy in Exchange.
-These do not correlate to any *actual* bank accounts for the sub-merchants or PayFac.
+Exchange uses 'virtual accounts' in order to segregate funding for merchants on the system.
+These virtual accounts are present for each level of the merchant hierarchy, and the PayFac hierarchy in Exchange.
+These do not correlate to any *actual* bank accounts for the merchants or PayFac.

 ## Virtual Account Operations